Smallpox

 - White blood cell count

-Special laboratory tests can be used to identify the virus.
+Special lab tests can be used to identify the virus.

 Treatment

-In July 2013, a shipment of 59,000 courses of the antiviral drug tecovirimat was delivered by SIGA Technologies to the United States Government's Strategic National Stockpile for use in a possible bioterrorism incident.
-SIGA filed for bankruptcy protection in 2014.
+In July 2013, a shipment of 59,000 courses of the antiviral medicine tecovirimat was delivered by SIGA Technologies to the United States Government's Strategic National Stockpile for use in a possible bioterrorism incident with smallpox.

-Antibiotics may be given for infections that occur in people who have smallpox.
+Antibiotics may be given for bacterial infections that occur in people who have smallpox.
 Taking antibodies against a disease similar to smallpox (vaccinia immune globulin) may help shorten the duration of the disease.
+It may also reduce the risk of death in a rare form of smallpox that occurs in people with eczema.

 People who have been diagnosed with smallpox and people they have been in close contact with need to be isolated right away.
 They will need to receive the vaccine and be watched closely.